Icelandic Christmas folklore: Origins

-Grýla & Leppalúði
+Grýla and Leppalúði

-Grýla is a giantess, first mentioned in 13th-century texts such as Íslendinga saga and Sverris saga, but not explicitly connected with Christmas until the 17th century.
-She is enormous and her appearance is repulsive.
+Grýla is an ogress, first mentioned in 13th-century texts such as Íslendinga saga and Sverris saga, but not explicitly connected with Christmas until the 17th century.
+She is enormous, and her appearance is repulsive.

+Grýla is also mentioned in the Skáldskaparmál section of the 13th-century Prose Edda by Snorri Sturluson.
+There, she is mentioned only by name in a list of names of "troll-wives".
+No further description of her is provided in the text.

 The oldest poems about Grýla describe her as a parasitic beggar.
 She walks around asking parents to give her their disobedient children.
 Her plans can be thwarted by giving her food or chasing her away.
 Originally, she lived in a small cottage, but in later poems, she appears to have been forced out of town and into a remote cave.

 Current-day Grýla can detect children who are misbehaving year-round.
 She comes from the mountains during Christmas time to search nearby towns for her meal.
 She leaves her cave, hunts children, and carries them home in her giant sack.
 She devours children as her favourite snack.
 Her favorite dish is a stew of naughty kids, for which she has an insatiable appetite.
 According to legend, there is never a shortage of food for Grýla.

 According to folklore, Grýla has been married three times.
 Her third husband Leppalúði is said to be living with her in their cave in the Dimmuborgir lava fields, with the big black Yule Cat and their sons.
 Leppalúði is lazy and mostly stays at home in their cave.
 Grýla supposedly has dozens of children with her previous husbands, but they are rarely mentioned nowadays.

 Yule Cat

 The Yule Cat, known as Jólakötturinn, a huge and vicious cat who is described as lurking about the snowy countryside during Christmas time and eating people who have not received any new clothes to wear before Christmas Eve.
 He is the house pet of Grýla and her sons.

-Though referred to as an ancient tradition, written accounts of the Yule Cat have only been located as recently as the 19th century.
-The threat of being eaten by the Yule Cat was used by farmers as an incentive for their workers to finish processing the autumn wool before Christmas.
-The ones who took part in the work would be rewarded with new clothes, but those who did not would get nothing and thus be preyed upon by the monstrous cat.
-The cat has alternatively been described as merely eating away the food of ones without new clothes during Christmas feasts.
-The perception of the Yule Cat as a man-eating beast was partly popularized by poems of Jóhannes úr Kötlum as with the rest of the folklore.